MartinWie/DoNotSuspend/README.md

 Open "chrome://discards/"
 The column "AutoDiscardable" should off for all tabs.

+## Disclaimer
+If the browser forces tab hibernation caused by low system resources no software can stop this!
+This extension only controls which tabs are favored to stay active as long as the system is capable of this.

 ## TODOs:
 - Add sync feature off chrome chrome.storage.sync.set and chrome.storage.sync.get for keywords